-This delicious low fat roasted red pepper dip is made from a unique combination of healthy veggies which combine and marinate together to produce a rich and hearty taste.
+Low fat roasted red pepper dip is delicious and easy to make.
+Made from healthy veggies and with a rich and hearty taste.
 Your dinner party friends will be in awe at this flavoursome dip!

 So folks, welcome to the last in my series of four favourite dips, with this my low fat roasted red pepper dip.

 this low fat roasted red pepper dip is perfect for sharing and serving with a selection of crudites such as carrots, celery or cucumber.

 It’s easy to make, healthy and a great party dip!

 All of these 4 favourite dip recipes were ones I altered and put together based on the previous full fat dip recipes I used to make.

 I had to stop eating those full fat dips when I was looking to loose weight and get into shape at the beginning of my journey into the 80/20 lifestyle Lady Lynne and I lead now.